 The Wycombe Summit proposals will regenerate a site which has remained derelict for over ten years by providing 30 new high-quality homes, including 30% to be provided as on-site affordable housing.

 The proposals for Wycombe Summit will also fund a comprehensive woodland management plan to bring Deangarden Wood into positive management; remove the former ski slope material and create habitat rich chalk grassland.
 Formal public access to Deangarden Wood, which is currently private land, will also be secured through the provision of new public rights of way and footpath improvements.

-Before the Wycombe Summit scheme is implemented, the long leaseholder, SnowDome, will surrender its lease and control of the woodland will revert to Carington Estates, which will retain the freehold.
-The future management of the Ancient Woodland will be contracted to Chiltern Rangers, who currently manage several woodlands on behalf of Wycombe District Council.
+Following grant of planning consent and sale of the housing land, the long leaseholder, SnowDome, surrendered its lease and control of the woodland reverted to the freeholder, Carington Estate.
+The future management of the Ancient Woodland has been contracted to Chiltern Rangers, who also manage several woodlands on behalf of Wycombe District Council.

-The consented proposals have evolved to respond to a range of comments and concerns raised through the pre-application engagement, public consultation and throughout the planning process.
-Engagement with local residents, stakeholder groups and with members and officers at Wycombe District Council has been invaluable in helping to achieve a positive planning consent for all parties.
+The consented proposals evolved to respond to a range of comments and concerns raised through the pre-application engagement, public consultation and throughout the planning process.
+Engagement with local residents, stakeholder groups and with members and officers at Wycombe District Council were invaluable in helping to achieve a positive planning consent for all parties.

 You can review our Wycombe Summit planning application online at: Planning Application.